PRP IN GENEVA

 What is PRP ?

-PRP is a natural, autologous treatment that consists of injecting plasma (the liquid part of the blood) enriched with platelet growth factors.
-This product is obtained by centrifuging the patient's blood.
-The goal of the treatment is tissue regeneration.
+The PRP is a natural, autologous treatment that consists in injecting the plasma (liquid part of the blood) with the platelets’ growth factors.
+This product is obtained through the centrifugation of the patient’s blood.

 Contents